 Metadata: Help Search Engines Categorize Your Site

-The second major component of SEO is off-page optimization, or the process of getting your business found online outside of your physical website.
-It starts with your online directories, or places your business is listed outside of your website.
-These directories are very similar to old school phonebooks, but they live online.
-If your online directories are abundant and consistent, it looks more credible to Google and other search engines.
-If they’re inaccurate or inconsistent, it’s more difficult for search engines to believe it’s you.
+It starts with online directories.
+These directories are similar to old-school phonebooks, but they live on the internet.
+If your directory listings are numerous and consistent, your business looks more credible to Google and other search engines.
+If they’re inaccurate or inconsistent, search engines are likely to penalize you.

 Online Directories: List Your Business Across the Internet

-Think of each accurate directory listing as a “point” you earn with Google.
-The more directories you have, the more “points” you score on your claim to legitimacy – as long as each one is identical to the next.
-Research has shown that businesses actually lose thousands of dollars a year because of a wrong phone number online.
-To make sure all your business information is accurate, it is important to submit all of your business information – your name, phone number, area you serve, company description, hours, and company services – to the top online directories.
-This is just step one.
+Think of each accurate directory listing as point you earn with Google.
+The more listings you have, the more points you score – as long as they’re all consistent.
+Businesses lose thousands of dollars every year because of wrong phone numbers, so it’s important to make sure every bit of information is correct.
+That includes your business name, phone number, area of service, company description, hours and services.

-The second step is going through and suppressing all of the inaccurate information that is on the web, so you don’t lose business or get flagged by Google for having inconsistent information online.
+That’s just step one.
+Step two involves suppressing all of the inaccurate information already on the internet so you don’t lose business or get flagged by Google for having inconsistent information online.

 Google My Business: The King of Online Directories